ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 # Use Virtual Servers to build highly available and scalable web app

+Adding more servers to an application is a common pattern to handle additional load and to increase availability - provided the application is designed accordingly.
+In such scenario, the traffic is distributed among multiple application server instances, and to healthy instances only so that globally you serve more clients and improve availability.

-This tutorial walks you through the creation of a load balancer, two application servers running on Ubuntu with NGINX and PHP installed, one MySQL database server, and durable file storage to store application files and backups.
+This tutorial walks you through this scenario with the creation of a load balancer, two web application servers, one MySQL database server, and a durable file storage to store application files and backups.

 ## Objectives
 {: #objectives}

-* Create {{site.data.keyword.virtualmachinesshort}} and install PHP and MySQL
+* Create {{site.data.keyword.virtualmachinesshort}} to install PHP and MySQL
 * Use {{site.data.keyword.filestorage_short}} to persist application files and database backups
 * Provision a {{site.data.keyword.loadbalancer_short}} to distribute requests to the application servers